Economics (A Level)

 • Government intervention

-This theme focuses and develops the macroeconomic concepts introduced in Theme 2 and applies these concepts in a global context.
+Theme 4: A global perspective.
+This theme develops the macroeconomic concepts introduced in Theme 2 and applies these concepts in a global context.
 Students will develop an understanding of:

 • International economics